raymondworkshop/old.myblog/about.md

 email/g: wenlzhao@gmail.com .
 <br>

-I like problem solving and reading.
+I like reading and problem solving.
 Lover of words, music and food.
 <br>

 Recently, I mainly focus on NLP/ML;  I also like to construct System.